OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 Authorization information is stored in the access token using the JWT *Claim* feature (in the POC the name of the claim is *access_level*).
 Authorization is validated when a request is received and before any other action using the user input information.

-The access token is passed with every message sent to the message endpoint and a blacklist is used in order to allow the user to request an explicit token invalidation.
+The access token is passed with every message sent to the message endpoint and a deny list is used in order to allow the user to request an explicit token invalidation.

 Explicit token invalidation is interesting from a user's point of view because, often when tokens are used, the validity timeframe of the token is relatively long (it's common to see a valid timeframe superior to 1 hour) so it's important to allow a user to have a way to indicate to the system "OK, I have finished my exchange with you, so you can close our exchange session and cleanup associated links".

 It also helps the user to revoke itself of current access if a malicious concurrent access is detected using the same token (case of token stealing).

-**Token blacklist** - Maintain a temporary list using memory and time limited Caching of hashes of token that are not allowed to be used anymore
+**Token deny list** - Maintain a temporary list using memory and time limited Caching of hashes of token that are not allowed to be used anymore

 ``` java
 import org.apache.commons.jcs.JCS;